Guidance for suppliers.

 What is covered?

-The regulations cover technical specifications for:
+The regulations cover technical specification and customer experience standards for:

 Who is responsible for compliance?